-Below, I breakdown Season 6 in an interview with myself about all my favorite things that comprises the entirety of this series finale.
+Below, I break down Season 6 in an interview with myself about all my favorite things that comprise the entirety of this series finale.

 [Also if you have any thoughts to add or want to share your thoughts about the ending please do so!
 You can find me here or leave a comment below]

 Favorite episode: Episode 8 “Save the Devil, Save the World”

 This is a tough on because Episode 9 is an extremely close second.
 But I think my ultimate favorite has to be Episode 8 “Save the Devil, Save the World.”
 I mean what a throwback to “Heroes,” am I right?
 It’s hard to express exactly why this episode stands out for me, and I’ve had two months to figure it out.